On this page

 Sue Gilroy, Librarian for Undergraduate Programs for Writing, Lamont Library, Room 210

 If you have general questions about library resources, people, or services, try them first in the search box below.
-We're building a knowledge base of frequently asked questions.
+We're building a knowledge base of FAQs.
 The answer you're after may be already there!

 Poe in Pictures

-Edgar Allen Poe (1809-1849); carte-de-visite.
+Edgar Allan Poe (1809-1849); carte-de-visite.
 Harvard Fine Arts Library, Special Collections.
 Image available in HOLLIS

 "Vision: Berenice's Teeth" (n.d.); charcoal drawing by Odilon Redon (1840-1916).
 Image available in ArtStor